Esantomi/TokiPonaDictionary/README.md

 # toki pona dictionary

-making toki pona dictionary program
+making toki pona dictionary program.
+- what is toki pona? you can read [this](https://en.wikipedia.org/wiki/Toki_Pona)